mborkow-ebay/splunklogging/README.md

 ## CONFIGURATION
-After installation, in order to generate CSV files for Splunk to consume add the following to your POM file in the build section:
+After installation, in order to generate JSON files for Splunk to consume add the following to your POM file in the build section:

     <build>
         <plugins>